Do not share this medication with others.

 Use this medication regularly to get the most benefit from it.
 It may help to mark your calendar with a reminder.

 Tell your doctor if your condition does not get better or if it gets worse.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This medication may lower your ability to fight infections.
 This may make you more likely to get a serious infection or make any infection you have worse.
-Tell your doctor right away if you have any signs of infection (such as fever, chills, persistent sore throat, white patches in the mouth, cough).
+Tell your doctor right away if you have any signs of infection (such as sore throat that doesn't go away, fever, chills, white patches in the mouth, cough).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.